MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ## Parallel Rendering

-In case when uniform buffer views are used, temporary memory buffer filled in `Update` method is uploaded to the GPU uniforms buffer with `frame.cubes_array.uniforms_buffer.SetData(...)` call.
+In case when uniform buffer views are used, a temporary memory buffer filled in the `Update` method is uploaded to the GPU uniforms buffer with the `frame.cubes_array.uniforms_buffer.SetData(...)` call.

-Vector of per-thread rendering command lists is acquired from the parallel render command list with `frame.parallel_render_cmd_list.GetParallelCommandLists()` call.
+A vector of per-thread rendering command lists is acquired from the parallel render command list with the `frame.parallel_render_cmd_list.GetParallelCommandLists()` call.
 These command lists are used independently in a parallel for loop for rendering some part of the cube instances in the `RenderCubesRange(...)` method.

 ```cpp
 bool ParallelRenderingApp::Render()